Women's Participation in Open Source Software: A Survey of the Literature: Discussion

-\textbf{Free two birds with one key.} OSS communities can implement single but structured actions combining ideas from more than one strategy to increase women's participation.
-By publishing success stories of women on media, OSS communities can \textsc{promote awareness of presence of peers} to attract more women and also \textsc{recognize women's achievement (visibility)} to retain women who are already contributors.
-Considering that this media exposure can include women's posts and pictures, the action also attends the strategy of \textsc{de-stereotype the OSS contributor}, which is usually associated with the image of men.
-Another action that can attend more than one strategy is to create a women-only forum, which is part of the strategy to \textsc{promote women-specific groups and events}.
-When moderating and analyzing the messages to implement feasible changes to problems that are being actively discussed, this action also acts to \textsc{encourage and be welcoming to women}, offering mentorship or inviting women to contribute to specific activities directly.
-One more action that can be be adopted in multiple strategies is to \textsc{create and enforce a code of conduct} and associated online training, being transparent about the punishments for those who act against it.
-There can be one training for contributors in general and another one for mentors to (\textsc{prepare mentors to guide women)}, showing practical examples of acceptable and non-acceptable behaviors.
+One option for communities looking to improve diversity is to combine synergistic strategies.
+This might be especially useful since the literature has identified many different strategies, which have low strength of evidence.
+OSS communities can start by implementing simple, but structured actions combining ideas from more than one strategy.
+For example, by publishing success stories of women in the media, OSS communities can \textsc{promote awareness of presence of peers} to attract more women and also \textsc{recognize women's achievement (visibility)} to retain women who are already contributors.
+Considering that this media exposure can include women's posts and pictures, this action also helps with the strategy of \textsc{de-stereotype the OSS contributor}, which has been associated with images of men in technical textbooks~\cite{makarova2015trapped,lee2018gender} and search results~\cite{kay2015unequal}.
+Another action that can use more than one strategy is to create a women-only forum, which is part of the strategy to \textsc{promote women-specific groups and events}.
+When moderating and analyzing the messages from women to implement feasible changes to problems that are being actively discussed, this action also acts to \textsc{encourage and be welcoming to women} by offering mentorship or inviting women to contribute to specific activities.
+Another action that can be be adopted toward multiple strategies is to \textsc{create and enforce a code of conduct} by providing online training on enforcement and being transparent about the punishments for those who violate the code of conduct.
+There can be a training for contributors in general, another for mentors to (\textsc{prepare mentors to guide women)}, and a third for \review{allies} to advocate for women and act as ``collaborators, accomplices, and co-conspirators''~\cite{melaku2020better}.
+The content of the training can include practical examples of acceptable and non-acceptable behaviors.
 Communities can use mining tools to identifying gender pronouns in messages of mailing lists, pull-requests, and code reviews and help to \textsc{promote inclusive language}.
-The authors of those messages can be individually contacted and even receive the non-compliance punishment.